What Is Net Debt?

 |(0 + 0) − 0 = 0|

-Net Debt Formula in Excel (with excel template)
+Formula In Excel (with excel template)

 Let us now do the same example above in Excel.

 This is very simple.
-You need to provide the three inputs of Short Term Debt, Long Term Debt and Cash & Cash Equivalents.
+You need to provide the three inputs of Short Term Debt, Long Term Debt, and Cash & Cash Equivalents.